Tze Chun: Once Upon a Time

-Chun was a staff writer for the ABC television series Once Upon a Time (TV series).
-He wrote, alongside of Scott Nimerfro, episodes 11 Shattered Sight and 17 Heart of Gold (Once Upon a Time) of the Fourth Season, and Episodes 6 The Bear and the Bow (with Andrew Chambliss), 10 Broken Heart (Once Upon a Time) and 16 Our Decay (both with Diana Hogan) for Season Five.
+Chun was a staff writer for the ABC television series Once Upon a Time.
+He wrote, alongside Scott Nimerfro, episodes 11 "Shattered Sight" and 17 "Heart of Gold" of the fourth season, and episodes 6 "The Bear and the Bow" (with Andrew Chambliss), 10 "Broken Heart" and 16 "Our Decay" (both with Diana Hogan) for season five.

 Gotham

-Chun was the Executive Story Editor for Season Three of the FOX television series Gotham (TV series) and wrote episodes 8 Blood Rush and 18 Light the Wick.
+Chun was the executive story editor for season three of the Fox television series Gotham, and wrote episodes 8 "Blood Rush" and 18 "Light the Wick".

-Chun was the Co-Producer/Writer for Season Four of Gotham (TV series) and wrote episodes 5 The Blade's Path, 13 A Beautiful Darkness and 21 One Bad Day.
+Chun was the co-producer/writer for season four of Gotham, and wrote episodes 5 "The Blade's Path", 13 "A Beautiful Darkness" and 21 "One Bad Day".

-Chun was the Supervising Producer/Writer for Season Five of Gotham (TV series) and wrote three episodes Penguin, Our Hero, Ace Chemicals, and They Did What?.
+Chun was the supervising producer/writer for season five of Gotham, and wrote three episodes: "Penguin, Our Hero", "Ace Chemicals" and "They Did What?".

 Little America

-Chun was the Director/Writer for Season One episode 6 "The Grand Prize Expo Winners" of Apple TV+'s Little America (TV series), an American anthology television series.
+Chun was the director/writer for the sixth episode of season one, "The Grand Prize Expo Winners", of Apple TV+'s Little America, an American anthology television series.

-Gremlins: Secrets of the Mogwai
+Gremlins

-Chun is an executive producer and writer for Gremlins: Secrets of the Mogwai animated series at HBO Max.
+Chun is an executive producer and writer for the animated prequel series adaption of Gremlins on Max.